inf-rno/cubehack16/README.md

 Using your fav terminal (see windows gotcha above) from the project root, run:
     vagrant up

-This will provision an Ubuntu VM (your docker host), forward ports down to the host OS, install docker and docker-compose, setup rsync for synced folders and start watching for changes, build and run your application.
+This will provision an Ubuntu VM (your docker host), forward ports down to the host OS, install docker, docker-compose and docker-cloud, setup rsync for synced folders and start watching for changes, build and run your application.

-This should launch the rest server at http://localhost:3000/ and the client at http://localhost:8080/
+This should launch the rest server at http://localhost:3000/ and the client at http://localhost:8080/.

-TODO: Add nice to haves like bash completion, bash history, set working dir etc.
+The project root should be synced to the /vagrant directory in the VM and the rsync watcher should be active.

 -----------------------------------
 DEBUG